 Failure to Give Timely Notice.
 If written notice of a qualifying event is not given within the time periods described above, and as a result, the Fund pays claims for a terminated individual, the Participant and any Dependents related to the Participant, are required to reimburse the Fund for any claims that should not have been paid.
-Such payments will be considered Overpayments under that section of the SPD.
-If the Fund is not reimbursed, all amounts due may be deducted from the Participant's Supplemental HRA or from future benefits payable on behalf of the Participant, that person or any other Dependents related to the same Participant.
+Such payments will considered Overpayments under that section of this SPD.
+If the Fund is not reimbursed, all amounts due may be deducted from your Supplemental HRA or from future benefits payable on behalf of that person or any other Dependents related to the same Participant.